 WIC clients wanting more information on WIC Project FRESH coupons must contact their local WIC Clinic.

-Michigan has the thirteenth largest WIC Project FRESH program in the nation and the third largest in USDA (U.S. Department of Agriculture) Midwest Region, which includes Wisconsin, Illinois, Indiana, Minnesota and Ohio.
+Michigan has the thirteenth largest WIC Project FRESH program in the nation and the third largest in USDA (U.S. Department of Agriculture) Midwest Region, which includes Wisconsin, Illinois, Indiana, Minnesota, Iowa and Ohio.
 Michigan had a 60% redemption rate during the 2016 season and looks forward to growth in the coming years!